harsh556/CICD-PIPELINE-WITH-JENKINS/README.md

 ![Instance Type](https://github.com/harsh556/CICD-PIPELINE/assets/114024228/38830082-42c9-4b2a-ac5c-aab3d4f74da1)

 8 .
+Configure the Network Setting to use a Security Group with allow all Configuration as This is just a personal project and we want Convinience while accessing it .

+9 .
 Create a New keypair which is basically required to ssh into the server remotely .
 (AES)

 ![Keypair](https://github.com/harsh556/CICD-PIPELINE/assets/114024228/bd2b31b6-8499-401d-b54e-09c48065bc6f)